Um Tae-goo: Transition to leading roles

-In 2024, Um reunited with Han Sun-hwa and Kwon Yul, in his first in the romantic comedy series My Sweet Mobster, a project he had committed to two years prior.
-The series features a love triangle involving Go Eun-ha, a children's content creator portrayed by Han Sun-hwa, and Seol Ji-hwan, played by Um, a former gangster turned CEO of a meat processing company called Thirsty Deer, with Kwon Yul appearing as Jang Hyeon-woo, a prosecutor.
+In 2024, Um reunited with Han Sun-hwa in his first romantic comedy drama, My Sweet Mobster, a project he had committed to two years earlier.
+The two had previously worked together in his first leading drama, Save Me 2, where they also portrayed each other's love interests.
+The romantic comedy features a love triangle involving Go Eun-ha, a children's content creator played by Han Sun-hwa, and Seo Ji-hwan, played by Um, a former gangster turned CEO of a meat processing company called Thirsty Deer, with Kwon Yul appearing as Jang Hyeon-woo, a prosecutor.
 The series was well-received, with Um's portrayal of a lovable character marking a departure from his previous rougher roles.
 According to Good Data Corporation, Um ranked first for five consecutive weeks in the topicality category for all performer in dramas and non-dramas.
 He also topped the July actor brand reputation rankings announced by the Korea Enterprise Reputation Research Institute.

-That same year, Um reunited with Kim Seol-hyun in Kim Hee-won's directorial debut, the Disney+ drama Light Shop, an adaptation of Kang Full's manhwa of the same name.
-Um played Kim Hyun-min, a man who develops an inexplicable curiosity about a mysterious woman sitting at a bus stop.
-The series, featuring an ensemble cast led by Ju Ji-hoon, revolves around a mysterious light shop visited by various individuals with hidden stories.
+In 2026, Um underwent another on-screen transformation, portraying a rapper named Gu Sang-gu in the film Wild Sing.

 Personal life

-Um Tae-goo is a devout Christian who regularly attends dawn prayers and practices biblical pronunciation.
+Um is a devout Christian who regularly attends dawn prayers and practices biblical pronunciation.
 His given name, Tae-goo, is derived from a biblical concept, signifying the nine fruits of the Holy Spirit.
-Um Tae-goo resides with his dog, Umji, and is a non-drinker who enjoys vanilla lattes.
+Um resides with his dog, Umji, and is a non-drinker, citing his low alcohol tolerance and dislike of alcohol's taste; he enjoys vanilla lattes instead.
+Although usually a non-drinker, Um has consumed alcohol during filming in isolated instances before scenes he found embarrassing or difficult to approach.
+He drinks only when he considers it necessary.